PoisonAlien/trackplot/README.md

 ![](https://user-images.githubusercontent.com/8164062/100755019-05f25c80-33ec-11eb-900e-a9595d443f0f.png)

-### bwpcaplot()
+## PCAplots

-`bwpcaplot()` is a function to perform PCA analysis based on genomic regions of interest or around TSS sites of reference transcripts.
+`pca_plot()` is a function to perform PCA analysis based on genomic regions of interest or around TSS sites of reference transcripts.
 Plot data and region summaries returned to the user.

 ```r
 #PCA using UCSC protein coding reference transcripts (TSS+/- 2500 bp)